lenablechmann/tic-tac-toe-AI/README.md

 - minimax is pretty hard to understand if you don't understand graphs, so that led me down the graphs rabbit hole and AI articles + courses
 - implementing game states in code was also not trivial
 - jest testing builds upon exporting of JS modules, which clashes with the revealing module pattern.
 Atm I will prioritize using the module pattern, and manually export the functions into test files, since my goal with this project is to learn the revearing module pattern.
+- recursion with trees isn't as straightforward as it used to be with Fibonacci